oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 Minimized JSON serialization rules represent JADN data types in a compact format optimized for machine-to-machine communication.
 They produce JSON instances identical to [CDDL](#cddl) serialization using the JSON preface defined in CDDL Appendix E.
 * Serialization and id TypeOptions do not affect serialized values.

-When using M-JSON serialization, instances of JADN types MUST be serialized as:
+When using M-JSON serialization:
+* Instances of JADN types MUST be serialized as:

 | JADN Type | M-JSON Serialization Requirement |
 | :--- | :--- |